mattpe/wbma/docs/w2-http+route.md

 #### E. Show selected file in 'Single' component
 1. Study [Passing parameters to routes](https://reactnavigation.org/docs/params/)
-1. In 'ListItem' you have file data in props.
-Pass the file data as a parameter with navigation.push
+1. In 'ListItem' you have file data in props (singleMedia).
+Pass the file data as a parameter with navigation.navigate
 1. In Single.js receive the file parameter and use it's 'filename' property to show the file in `<Image>` and 'title' property in `<Text>`
 1. git add, commit & push to remote repository